January 27, 2015

 Practicing primarily out of the Sunnyside office of Halverson Northwest Law Group, Adam K. Anderson has been named the firm’s newest shareholder.

-Forethought Life Insurance Company of Batesville, Ind. and Purple Cross of Seattle - Washington have recognized Sunnyside’s Grant Smith for his recent sales accomplishments.
+Forethought Life Insurance Company of Batesville, Ind. and Purple Cross of Seattle have recognized Sunnyside’s Grant Smith for his accomplishments in 2014.